klimb/bsd-laptops/README.md

 mkdir some_laptop_model_you/etc
 cp /etc/rc.conf some_laptop_model_you/etc
 ...

+# commit your changes to your forked repo
+cd ~/src/bsd-laptops
+git add .
+git commit -m "adding bsd-laptops-your-laptop-you" git push
 ```

+* fork this repo (click Fork ^ .. naming: "bsd-laptops-your-laptop-you")
-* clone this repo
+* clone your forked repo (git clone https://github.com/you/bsd-laptops-your-laptop-you.git)
 * create a directory for your laptop using similar naming convention as others here
 * copy your system files .. tweaks you had to do to get stuff working, organize it just like the OS does.
 * add your dmesg output + compatibility report.
 * write a little readme of what works to some_laptop_model_you/REAMDE.md
-* create a pull request "adding some_laptop_model_you".
-[How to contribute to someone's repository](https://kbroman.org/github_tutorial/pages/fork.html)
+* commit and push
+* On github website, go to your forked repo and click on"pull request"

 We're going to automate getting hardware to work 100% perfect, but for now .. collecting system configs.